cabo/restatement/draft-bormann-restatement.md

 the paywalled {{ISO8601}}, with focus added on formally defining the parts that might be useful in the Internet.
-However, when {{ISO8601-2000}} introduced additional text that seemed to disallow the syntax used for one extension {{Section 4.3 of RFC3339}} had made to the semantics of {{ISO8601}}, the precedence remained unclear.
+However, when {{ISO8601-2000}} introduced additional text that seemed to disallow the syntax used for one extension that {{Section 4.3 of RFC3339}} had made to the semantics of {{ISO8601}}, the precedence remained unclear.
-Implementers of Internet-related standards largely ignored the additional semantics of that extension, while implementers of
+Implementers of Internet-related standards largely ignored the additional semantics of that extension anyway, while implementers of
 {{ISO8601}} in general often performed input validation that made sure the extension made by {{RFC3339}} wouldn't work.
 (This is only now being addressed by {{Section 2 of -sedate}}.)